wp-plugins/avchat-3/readme.txt

 * compatible with SEO friendly URL's in WordPress
 * customisable design: the chat looks and feel can be changed to fit with your existing WordPress theme

-The above features are part of the **Community Lite** edition of this plugin which you can download for free from this page.
+The above features are part of the **Community Lite** plugin which you can download for free from this page.

-> #### The Community PRO version
+> #### The Community PRO plugin
-> With the Community PRO version you get more than 47 configuration options and permissions that you can customise for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
+> With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
 > Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin.

-> #### The Pay Per Session version
+> #### The Pay Per Session plugin
-> With the Pay Per Session version you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
+> With the Pay Per Session video chat plugin you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
 > Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin.

 The Community Lite video chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.